Adelaide Lawson: Art training

-During the second decade of the twentieth century Lawson studied at the Art Students League of New York under Kenneth Hayes Miller.
-Along with other students of Miller she later studied under Hamilton Easter Field at his Ogunquit School of Painting and Sculpture in Ogunquit, Maine.
+During the second decade of the twentieth century, Lawson studied at the Art Students League of New York under Kenneth Hayes Miller.
+Along with other students of Miller, she later studied under Hamilton Easter Field at his Ogunquit School of Painting and Sculpture in Ogunquit, Maine.

 Artistic career

 Lawson's first public exhibition was in New York at the MacDowell Club in November 1916.
 A year later her name first appeared in issues of the American Art Directory and in 1918 her work appeared in three group shows: in March she showed at the Art Alliance of America, of which she was a member, (Note: The Art Alliance of America was founded in 1914 to help illustrators, designers, and craftsmen connect with advertising agencies, publishers, and other businesses that purchased art products.
 It also held regular exhibitions of work by painters, sculptors, and print makers.
 Mrs. Ripley Hitchcock helped to form the Alliance out of the Art Workers Club for Women and the Vocational League, both of which she had created in the years before 1914.
 In 1921 she helped bring into existence the Art Center which was both an organization and a building on East 56th Street.
-The Art Alliance of America and other organizations representing graphic artists, craftsmen, illustrators, and professional photographers moved into the Art Center building and they remained there until the early 1930s when the Art Center, Alliance, and other organizations were merged into the National Alliance of Art and Industry.) and in December she appeared for a second time at the MacDowell Club and, once again, at the Art Alliance.
+The Art Alliance of America and other organizations representing graphic artists, craftsmen, illustrators, and professional photographers moved into the Art Center building and they remained there until the early 1930s, when the Art Center, Alliance, and other organizations were merged into the National Alliance of Art and Industry.) and in December she appeared for a second time at the MacDowell Club and, once again, at the Art Alliance.
 (Note: She attracted notice for a painting called "Country Road" at the MacDowell Club.
 The Art Alliance show was for benefit of the Serbian Aid Fund.
 The Serbian Aid Society provided relief for Serbian refugees and prisoners of war following the Serbian military collapse in 1915.
 Its American branch, founded in New York, was the Serbian Aid Fund.
 It existed for two years, 1916-1918.)
 A year later she was referred to as a "prominent painter" during a group exhibition that included her work.
 A critic pronounced the landscapes she contributed to that show as imaginative and decorative.
 (Note: "Nature," this anonymous critic wrote, "with Miss Lawson but furnishes the theme upon which her fancy plays.")
-During the 1920s she exhibited frequently, appearing in group shows at the Touchstone and Powell Galleries (1921), the gallery of Louise Upton Brumback (1923), the Twelfth Street Gallery (1923), G.R.D.
-Studio (1929), Art Students' League (1929), and Brooklyn Society of Modern Artists (1929).
+During the 1920s she exhibited frequently, appearing in group shows at the Touchstone and Powell Galleries (1921), the gallery of Louise Upton Brumback (1923), the Twelfth Street Gallery (1923), the G.R.D.
+Studio (1929), the Art Students' League (1929), and the Brooklyn Society of Modern Artists (1929).